heathack-org/HeatHack-Guide/thermal-data/where-to-put-monitor.md

 When you decide where to put the thermal monitor or data logger, it should be:

+- a place with strong enough wifi signal, as this is often the problem if it doesn't work
 - somewhere representative of what people will feel
 - not in a corner or anywhere else with poor airflow
 - not in direct sun or influenced by a heating source like a radiator